Oxcarbazepine: 7 things you should know

 - As with other drugs used to treat epilepsy or depression, oxcarbazepine has been associated with a higher risk of suicidal thoughts and behaviors.
 Monitor for the emergence of worsening mood or unusual behaviors.

-- Oxcarbazepine is best withdrawn slowly on discontinuation unless it is an emergency situation.
+- Oxcarbazepine is best withdrawn slowly on discontinuation unless it is an emergency.
 Sudden discontinuation has been associated with an increase in seizure frequency and status epilepticus.

 - May not be suitable for everybody including those with liver or kidney disease, previous mental health issues, or planning to become pregnant.